beacon-biosignals/StableHashTraits.jl/README.md

 ## Hashing gotcha's

-Here-in is a list of things hash collisions that have been deemed to be acceptable in practice:
+Here-in is a list of hash collisions that have been deemed to be acceptable in practice:

 - `stable_hash(sin) == stable_hash("Base.sin")`